+- a) Number of Drug Medi-Cal beneficiaries participating in out-patient treatment

+- b) Number of participants in:

+- i.
+PC1000

+- ii.
+Teen Intervention Program (TIP)

+- iii.
+CWS authorized

+- iv.
+Probation authorized

+- v.
+Length of stay for said individuals enrolled in program.

+- vi.
+Average length of stay of program participants.

+- vii.
+No Show Data: No show data for ongoing treatment appointments shall be reported in the quarterly report or as requested by the county.
+No-show data shall be provided as a percentage.

-- a) Number of Drug Medi-Cal beneficiaries participating in out-patient treatment - b) Number of participants in: - i.
-PC1000 - ii.
-Teen Intervention Program (TIP) - iii.
-CWS authorized - iv.
-Probation authorized - v.
-Length of stay for said individuals enrolled in program. - vi.
-Average length of stay of program participants. - vii.
-Number of unplanned exits (Usually drinking, using drugs, or non-compliant). - viii.
-Number of participants that stay until they assess to move to step down services. - Number of successful graduations; at least 80% of clients will show successful completion or satisfactory progress on treatment goals; only clients who have engaged in treatment services for at minimum 10 days from day of episode opening will be included in this measure - x.
+- viii.
+Number of unplanned exits.

+- ix.
+Number of participants that stay until they assess to move to step down services.

+- x.
+Number of successful graduations; at least 80% of clients will show successful completion or satisfactory progress on treatment goals; only clients who have engaged in treatment services for at minimum 10 days from day of episode opening will be included in this measure - xi.
 At least 80% of clients will be linked to at least a preliminary primary care medical and dental appointment if they have not had one within a year.
-In the latter case Contractor will confirm and document that they are under the care of a doctor and/or dentist - xi.
+In the latter case Contractor will confirm and document that they are under the care of a doctor and/or dentist - xii.
 The ancillary services provided to the participants. - c) Quality Assurance activities: - i.
 Total number of charts reviewed within 30 days of admin - ii.
 Total number of charts reviewed within 90 days of admin - iii.
 Percentage of records reviewed meeting medical necessity criteria - iv.
 Percentage of assessments in charts reviewed with appropriate staff signature and ASAM LOC - v.
 Percentage of client plans completed on time with all required signatures - vi.
-Percentage of progress notes reviewed that had all required elements - d) Groups:

-- i.
-Total number of groups facilitated - ii.
-Total number of group progress notes reviewed with corresponding sign-in sheets as verification of attendance (including both printed and signed name of the client and staff) - iii.
+Percentage of progress notes reviewed that had all required elements - d) Groups: - i.
+Total number of group progress notes reviewed with corresponding sign-in sheets as verification of attendance (including both printed and signed name of the client and staff) - ii.
 Percentage of group notes that met attendance documentation requirements - e) Staff Trainings: - i.
 Submit titles of trainings, training dates, and the number of staff in attendance - ii.
 A brief description of the training - iii.
 Specific trainings on culturally specific and supported practices - iv.
 Specific trainings on recovery model, evidence-based practices, and family engagement efforts - 9.
 Drug and Alcohol Treatment Access Report (DATAR)